 The potential for compassion without religion was probably among the many statements of Haeckel's that riled believers.
 He even sparred with believing evolutionists, including the entomologist Erich Wasmann, a talented scientist whose work is still cited today.
 Wasmann was a Jesuit, and Haeckel had particular suspicion of that religious order, seeing shadowy Jesuit figures skulking everywhere, even among Protestants.
 For its part, the Church never much liked Haeckel.
 After he delivered a popular lecture in Rome, a journalist recorded, the pope ordered a "divine fumigation."

-Whether or not artistic style influenced Haeckel's illustrations, his illustrations certainly influenced later art forms, including light fixtures, jewelry, furniture, and even a gateway to the Paris Word Fair in 1900.
+Whether or not artistic style influenced Haeckel's illustrations, his illustrations certainly influenced later art forms, including light fixtures, jewelry, furniture, fabrics, even a gateway to the Paris World Fair in 1900.
+When he had a house constructed in Jena, he named it Villa Medusa and decorated it accordingly, all the way down to the cnidarian-like lights.
+His work inspired Louis Comfort Tiffany, Antoni Gaudí and René Binet.
 Later in his career, Haeckel produced Art Forms in Nature, a work that he published in a series of 10 installments.
 Designed to interest the general public in naturalism, the installments included Haeckel's own illustrations of animals, plants and microscopic organisms.
+Paleontologist and science historian J. David Archibald likens Haeckel to John Audubon in the United States and John and Elizabeth Gould in England for his combination of artistic ability and scientific knowledge, though Haeckel "saw no problems couching racist views under the aegis of science."
 In 1913, he published a set of photographs titled Nature as an Artist, aimed at countering accusations that his illustrations could be misleading.
 Today, however, many scientists and science historians share the conviction that his images were often highly contrived, beautiful as they may be.